ArpitxGit/SIH-2022-Akatsuki/README.md

 **Breaking down the problem statements::**
   * Using Blockchain for tagging farm produces,
   * Enabling trust on the quality of farm produce and assurance on raw material quality resulting better pricing for farmers,
-  * A system to validate issues on a real time basis.
+  * A system to validate on a real time basis.

 ### Submitted Idea:: [PDF](https://sih.gov.in/uploads/template/SMARTINDIAHACKATHON202220220515204519.pdf)